 A cell shall be considered detectable when

-- RSRP related side conditions given in Clause 9.1.x.1 and 9.1.x.2 are fulfilled for a corresponding Band,
+- RSRP related side conditions given in Clause 9.1.21.11 and 9.1.21.12 are fulfilled for a corresponding Band,

-- RSRQ related side conditions given in Clause 9.1.x.1 are fulfilled for a corresponding Band,
+- RSRQ related side conditions given in Clause 9.1.21.16 are fulfilled for a corresponding Band,

-- SCH_RP and SCH Ês/Iot according to Annex Table B.2.x-1 for a corresponding Band
+- SCH_RP and SCH Ês/Iot according to Annex Table B.2.16-1 for a corresponding Band

 When DRX or eDRX_CONN is in use, the UE shall be capable of performing RSRP and RSRQ measurements of at least 4 inter-frequency cells per TDD inter-frequency for up to 3 TDD inter-frequencies and the UE physical layer shall be capable of reporting RSRP and RSRQ measurements to higher layers with the measurement period Tmeasure_inter_UE cat M1_EC, either measurement gaps are scheduled or the UE supports capability of conducting such measurements without gaps.
 When DRX is in use, Tmeasure_inter_UE cat M1_EC is as defined in Table 8.13.3.5.3.2-2, and when eDRX_CONN is in use, Tmeasure_inter_UE cat M1_EC is as defined in Table 8.13.3.5.3.2-2.